 - Tarps – A lightweight, waterproof, mildew and crack-resistant blanket-like material that protects and contains cargo while hauling.

-- Cargo nets – A net with hooks on its ends that is placed on top of the load, for added stability.
+- Cargo nets – A net with hooks on its ends that are placed on top of the load, for added stability.
 You can find these in different styles to best fit the needs of your load.

 Plan ahead and check your supplies to make sure they are still in good condition.
 Ropes and nylon weave webbings can get old and frayed, which could break or get loose in the middle of your move.